saleweaver/python-kaufland-api/README.md

 ## DISCLAIMER

-We are not affiliated with
+We are not affiliated with kaufland